bouchramohamedlemine/IoT_Project/README.md

 - **Smart Homes**: homeowners who want to optimize indoor air quality and energy efficiency while reducing reliance on HVAC systems.
 - **Nursing Homes**: nursing homes and elderly care facilities, where maintaining a clean and healthy indoor environment is crucial for residents' health and comfort.
 - **Offices**: Businesses that want to enhance employee health and comfort by improving air quality and energy use efficiency.
-- **Health-Related Applications**: Particularly useful for individuals with respiratory issues or allergies, as it automatically ensures a healthier indoor environment by controlling ventilation based on real-time air quality data.
+- **Health-Related Applications**: Particularly useful for individuals with respiratory issues or allergies, as it could be used to automatically ensure a healthier indoor environment by controlling ventilation based on real-time air quality data.

 ## Conclusion